Academic Policies and Regulations - Undergraduate

-Note: all policies and procedures pertain to the College of Arts and Sciences, School of Business, School of Nursing, School of Education and SPCS unless specifically addressed.
+Note: all policies and procedures pertain to the College of Arts and Sciences, School of Business, School of Nursing, School of Education and School of Professional Studies unless specifically addressed.

 Requirements for Degrees

 The performance-related requirement for all degrees reflects a standard of academic excellence.
 Students must attain a GPA of 2.0 for their entire academic record at Saint Peter’s University.
 In addition, all students must attain a minimum GPA of 2.0 in the courses required in their major program.
 Departments may establish GPA requirements higher than 2.0; whenever this is the case, the specific requirements will be stated in the “department section” of the catalog.
-No student will be given a diploma until all financial and property obligations with Saint Peter’s University have been satisfied.
+All financial and property obligations to the University must be satisfied before a diploma can be issued.

 Time Limitations for Earning Degrees

 The normal time span for the completion of the Bachelor’s degree by full-time students is four years.
 Part-time students normally complete the Bachelor’s degree in six years.